TcMenu/IoAbstraction/README.md

 # IoAbstraction

 This library provides several useful extensions that make programming Arduino for non-trivial tasks simpler.
 There are many different practical and familiar examples packaged with it in the `examples` folder.
-Below covers each of the main cases in more detail.
+Below I cover each of the main functions briefly with a link to more detailed documentation.

 # TaskManager